 How Do You Qualify For Shooting In The Olympics?

 Every sport in the Olympic Games has a different qualification system, as determined by the IOC and the sport's international governing body.
-With the Olympics being very prestigious, with all athletes wanting to participate, qualifying is not an easy task.
-With a total of 15 events in the Olympics, shooting has a total of 360 spots in the Olympics for which athletes fight.
-There can be only 2 athletes of the same nationally in each event, and one team per country.
-That way, the maximum number of athletes that a same country can have in a shooting competition is 30.
+With the Olympics being very prestigious, and with countless athletes wanting to participate, qualifying is not an easy task.
+With a total of 15 events in the Olympics, shooting has a total of 360 spots in the Olympics for which athletes attempt to secure.
+There can be only two athletes of the same nationality in each event, and one team per country.
+That way, the maximum number of athletes that any single country can have in a shooting competition is 30.

 Mixed Teams Quota

-For the Mixed Teams event, the qualification works similarly to individual spots.
+For the mixed teams event, the qualification works similarly to individual spots.
 However, there are fewer spots for teams, and thus all the qualification for the event is done through the sport's World Championship.

 Host Country Quota

 The country that is hosting the Olympics always has guaranteed spots in every sport.
 For shooting, the host country has six male and six female spots to distribute as it pleases.

 The IOC reserves two invitations per individual event for the shooting events.
 The national commission submits requests for invitations, which are judged and later determined by the IOC.

 After all the places in all quotas have been filled, the ISSF checks its world ranking for each event and selects the best ranked athletes who have not taken a spot in any of the quotas, given that their countries do not already have two athletes of their nationality in that event.